Governor Pen Portraits

-I retired from full-time Youth and Community work in 2014 and was looking for another way of engaging my passions of providing learning opportunities that enable individuals to meet their full potential and increasing their voice and influence.
-I was delighted to be asked if I would consider joining the governing body of Sandy Lane Primary School as being a school governor would allow me to utilise my skills and experience for the benefit of the school, the children and their parents.
+I retired from full-time Youth and Community work in 2014 and from acting as an External Moderator in 2020.
+As a result of looking for another way of engaging my passions of providing learning opportunities that enable individuals to meet their full potential and increasing their voice and influence.
+In 2014 I was delighted to be asked if I would consider joining the governing body of Sandy Lane Primary School as being a school governor would allow me to utilise my skills and experience for the benefit of the school, the children and their parents.

-In 2016 I become the Chair of Governors and have since had the privilege of working with our governing body, Executive Head Teacher, Senior Leadership team and all staff members who contribute to our school, with the aspiration of becoming an outstanding school.
+I have been an Elected Member for Thornton, Allerton and Sandy Lane for the since 2015 and in 2016 I become the Chair of Governors.
+Since then I have had the privilege of working with our governing body, Executive Head Teacher, Head of School, Senior Leadership team and all staff members who all contribute to our great school, and have the aspiration of becoming an outstanding school.